EC530/word-analyzer-ci-RJLimBU/README.md

 # word-analyzer-ci-RJLimBU
 ## word-analyzer-ci-RJLimBU created by GitHub Classroom <br />
 ### Description <br />
-this project reads contents in a txt and PDF file, counts the word frequency <br />
+this project reads contents in a txt, PDF and html file, counts the word frequency <br />
 and display the histogram.
 NLTK stop words are removed from the count. <br />
-html format reading is still developing due to dependency issue. <br />
 logging and profiling is added to the program. <br />
 ### How to Use <br />
 -run the 'mainloop.py' file <br />
--enter the filename with .txt or .pdf suffix in the same directory <br />
+-enter the filename with .txt, .pdf or .html suffix in the same directory <br />
 <br />
 once user input the filename, the program will show word frequency <br />
 and display a histogram.
 It will remove NLTK stop words from the count. <br />